 It’s a pity, because the black and white scenes look stunning, and the performers are doing excellent work.
 (Howard should definitely be doing more acting in between directing gigs.)
 If the archive was such a monumental discovery, surely there was enough material in there for the film’s 75-minute run time.
 The inspired choice of the talk show setting, the contemporary actors in their handsome period costumes, and the unbelievable words of real trans people reaching out across time would have made a compelling film on its own.
 Yes, the history of trans stories deserves re-framing, but what about its future?

-“Framing Agnes” premiered in the NEXT section of the Sundance Film Festival.
-It is currently seeking distribution.
+“Framing Agnes” premiered at the 2022 Sundance Film Festival.

 Sign Up: Stay on top of the latest breaking film and TV news!
 Sign up for our Email Newsletters here.